 Can you freeze these mini cheesecakes?

-- Place mini cheesecakes in a single layer in a freezer bag or storage container.
-If you need to stack the cheesecakes, separate each layer with a sheet of wax paper.
+- Place wrapped mini cheesecakes in a freezer bag or a storage container with a sealable lid.

-- Pumpkin Oreo cheesecake can be frozen for up to three months.
+- Mini cheesecakes can be frozen for up to three months.

 Can you use something other than Oreo for the crust?